acmeproducts/perf/core-ui-rationalization.md

 6. Confirm the release-plan readiness gate (data reset approved, QA owner assigned, single-PR commitment) before any engineering branch opens, so B1 starts with all prerequisites satisfied. *(Status: confirmed – proceed with B1 similarity inventory.)*

 ## Release Packaging
-All work streams that implement the core-first strategy will ship together inside a single “Core-first UI bundle (B1–B5)” pull request.
-The companion document `core-ui-release-plan.md` details the bundle scope, task breakdown, and QA expectations so every overlap fix, canonical action change, and persistence update lands in one cohesive release.
+All work streams that implement the core-first strategy will ship as a ladder of small, conflict-free pull requests (roughly one per bundle).
+The companion document `core-ui-release-plan.md` details the bundle scope, task breakdown, and QA expectations so every overlap fix, canonical action change, and persistence update lands with a clear handoff note the solo tester can run without touching git.
+Reference `tester-merge-guide.md` in each PR so the reviewer always knows how to proceed when GitHub shows new commits or a ready-to- merge banner.

 Following this “core-first” approach keeps us laser-focused on rationalizing existing similarities before inventing new abstractions, yielding a stable foundation for whatever configuration types we ultimately support.